CarlFlo/discordWebhook/README.md

 Meaning that it is fine to only have a *title* and *description*.

 For images so are only png files tested.
-Additionally, the URL's must start with **https://www.** or else discord wont accept the message
+Additionally, the URL's must start with **https://** or else Discord wont accept the message.

 ```go
 var webhook discordWebhook.Webhooks